graemer957/codecrafters-redis-rust/README.md

 project more elegant / reusable / etc, but do not have the time for right now:
 - [ ] What is the idiomatic way to take a `&[u8]` of digits and convert to `u32`?
     - Currently converting to `String` and then `parse::<u32>`, feels like there is a better way!
+- [ ] `ThreadPool` is taken straight out of the Rust book and should probably look at something more battle tested like `Tokio` or `Rayon`
+    - No support for `Result` currently, so we are ignoring